 About the Inquiry

-The Scottish Parliament’s Social Security Committee has launched an inquiry into Social Security Support for Housing.
-The remit of the inquiry is to explore how social security support for housing costs is impacted by welfare reform, with a particular focus on the local housing allowance and Universal Credit housing costs.
-The Committee will consider how both reserved and devolved social security policy can address issues arising for tenants and landlords, particularly in the private rented sector.
+The Scottish Parliament’s Social Security Committee has held an inquiry into Social Security Support for Housing.
+The remit of the inquiry was to explore how social security support for housing costs is impacted by welfare reform, with a particular focus on the local housing allowance and Universal Credit housing costs.
+The Committee considered how both reserved and devolved social security policy could address issues arising for tenants and landlords, particularly in the private rented sector.

 The Committee issued a call for written views on 5 February 2019.

 The closing date for written submissions was 18 March 2019.